Out of Oz

 Out of Oz is a dark fantasy novel by American author Gregory Maguire.
 Released on November 1, 2011, it is the fourth and final mainline installment in The Wicked Years series, which provided a revisionist interpretation of L. Frank Baum's Land of Oz and the 1939 film adaptation of The Wonderful Wizard of Oz.

-Out of Oz follows Rain, the young granddaughter of Elphaba (Maguire's re-imagining of the Wicked Witch of the West), as civil war and depression reigns over the Land of Oz.
+Out of Oz follows Rain, the young granddaughter of Elphaba (Maguire's re-imagining of the Wicked Witch of the West), as civil war and depression reign over the Land of Oz.

 Synopsis

-Many years after Dorothy's departure, Oz has fallen into war.
-The Emerald City is now under the rule of Shell Thropp, the younger brother of Elphaba, while Munchkinland has seceded from the rest of Oz's union and the strife continues as Oz falls into a drought and Munchkinland has the only large body of water.
-Glinda the Good's estate rests on the border of Munchkinland, and soon the manor is overrun with soldiers from Loyal Oz, preparing to attack Munchkinland with dragons.
-Munchkinland is also preparing to attack Loyal Oz, and is desperately seeking the Grimmerie, a large tome of spells capable of catastrophic results.
-The only person ever able to read the book was Elphaba, but it is believed that perhaps her lineage may possess the same talent.
-After the events of Son of a Witch, Elphaba's orphaned bastard son Liir places his infant daughter into Glinda's care, and enchants her skin color so it loses its green tint.
+Many years after Dorothy Gale's departure, Oz has fallen into civil war after a great drought.
+The Emerald City is now under the rule of Shell Thropp, the younger brother of the late Wicked Witch of the West Elphaba, while Munchkinland has seceded from the rest of Oz's union and has the last remaining large body of water.
+Glinda the Good, who is now under surveillance, resides on the border of Munchkinland under watch by soldiers from Loyal Oz.
+Both factions, Loyal Oz and the Munchkins, are preparing for war and are desperately seeking the Grimmerie, a large tome of spells capable of catastrophic results.
+Though the only person known to have been able to read the Grimmerie was Elphaba, it is believed that her lineage may possess the same ability.
+Following the events of Son of a Witch, Elphaba's orphaned bastard son Liir places his infant daughter Rain into Glinda's care, and enchants her skin so it loses its green color.

 Rain grows up as an ignored servant girl, but when Glinda acquires the Grimmerie and the Emerald City soldiers begin to show interest in Rain, Glinda knows it is time to part with them both.
-Glinda leaves the book and the girl in the charge of a company of a traveling puppet show, called the Clock of the Time Dragon.
-Among this show's crew is Brrr, the Cowardly Lion who is looking for redemption after his cowardly acts over the years.
-Brrr reunites Rain with her parents, but the reunion is short when it's brought to his attention that Dorothy Gale has returned to Oz, and is being placed on trial for the murder of Elphaba and her sister Nessarose.
-Knowing the Munchkins are after a scapegoat for the drought, Brrr is certain Dorothy will hang and travels with his companions - a dwarf named Mr. Boss and his wife, a Munchkin named Little Daffy, to rescue Dorothy.
-Rain is placed in hiding at an academy for girls, but crosses paths and becomes enamored with a mysterious boy named Tip.
-Eventually, Rain's father, the Grimmerie and Tip are all apprehended seemingly by the leader of the Munchkinland Revolt, and Rain is forced to take matters into her own hands.
+Glinda leaves the book and the girl in the charge of the company of a traveling puppet show, called the Clock of the Time Dragon.
+Among this show's crew is Brrr, the Cowardly Lion, who is looking to repent for his cowardly acts over the years.
+He helps reunite Rain with her parents, but also learns that his old friend Dorothy has returned to Oz and is being placed on trial for the murder of Elphaba and her sister Nessarose, the late Wicked Witch of the East who has since become the Munchkins' national heroine.
+Knowing the Munchkins are after a scapegoat for the drought, Brrr is certain Dorothy will hang and travels with his companions - a dwarf named Mr. Boss and his wife, a Munchkin named Little Daffy - to rescue her.
+Meanwhile, Rain is placed in hiding at an academy for girls and crosses paths and becomes enamored with a mysterious boy named Tip.
+Eventually, Liir, the Grimmerie and Tip are all apprehended seemingly by the leader of the Munchkinland Revolt, which forces Rain to take matters into her own hands.